pzivich/Delicatessen/docs/Custom Equations.rst

 go through an example with linear regression.
 This is how I went about building the `ee_linear_regression` functionality.

-First, we have the estimating equation provided in Boos & Stefanski (2013), but this is just the score function.
+First, we have the estimating equation (which is the score function in this case) provided in Boos & Stefanski (2013)

 .. math::